kalavattam/2023_Greenlaw-et-al/results/2023-0115/work_Trinity-env.md

 # mamba search -c bioconda trim-galore
 mamba install -c bioconda trim-galore=0.6.7
 # Wow, now mamba installation of trim-galore works

+mamba install -c conda-forge ripgrep
 ```

+`#NOTE` The version of samtools installed is 1.3&mdash;it's quite old
+`#TODO` Check on the versions of the other installed `bioconda` packages